 By cancelling the shipbuilding contract, the builder has brought an end to its obligation to construct the vessel and the buyer's obligation to purchase the vessel.
 On cancellation, the builder is normally entitled to retain the instalments of the contract price already paid by the buyer.
 The builder must, however, give credit for such sums in the 'final accounting'.
-As to instalments that are due but unpaid, termination of a contract of sale can prevent the recovery of any unpaid instalments from the buyer on the basis that the price is no longer payable, see Dies v British and International Mining and Finance Corporation Ltd (1939).
-In the context, however, of shipbuilding contracts, unless the builder has done nothing in the performance of the contract such that there has been a total failure of consideration (see Hyundai Heavy Industries and Stocznia Gdanska, both referred to in question 5 above), the buyer cannot contend that the unpaid instalments are no longer due and instalments that have therefore accrued due, but remain unpaid by the buyer at the time of builder's termination, are recoverable by the builder.
-As to future payments, in the absence of express wording to the contrary, the builder's rescission of the shipbuilding contract will prevent the builder from seeking to recover any future instalments of the contract
+As to instalments that are due but unpaid, termination of a contract of sale can prevent the recovery of any unpaid instalments from the buyer on the basis that the price is no longer payable (see Dies v British and International Mining and Finance Corporation Ltd (1939)).
+In the context of shipbuilding contracts, however, unless the builder has done nothing in the performance of the contract such that there has been a total failure of consideration (see Hyundai Heavy Industries Co v Papadopoulos and Others (1980) and Stocznia Gdanska SA v Latvian Shipping Co, Latreefer Inc and Others (1998)), the buyer cannot contend that the unpaid instalments are no longer due and instalments that have therefore accrued due, but remain unpaid by the buyer at the time of builder's termination, are recoverable by the builder.
+As to future payments, in the absence of express wording to the contrary, the builder's cancellation of the shipbuilding contract will prevent the builder from seeking to recover any future instalments of the contract price.
+Shipbuilding contracts also commonly provide that on cancellation by the builder, title in the buyer's supplies will transfer to the builder.
+However, this is normally limited to those buyer's supplies that have been installed or have been utilised on board the vessel.